Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/README.md

 Learning goals:

-- What is code packaging and which technologies are available to package code
+- Explain why software is packaged.
-- How is Python code packaged for uploading to PyPI and installation with pip
+- Create Python packages, upload to PyPI, and install with pip.
-- What are libraries, how can they be used
+- Understand the difference between static and dynamic libraries and common ways of installation on Linux.
-- How can codes be build and dependencies handled with Make and CMake
+- Build C++ software and handle dependencies with Make and CMake.
-- How are software packages provided via common packaging approaches (pip, apt, npm)
+- Package C++ software with CPack and create Debian packages.
-- How are software packages provided for high-performance computing (Spack, EasyBuild)
+- Create Spack packages for high-performance computing.

 | Duration | Content |
 | --- | --- |